drian0/ac_tech_prototype/README.md

 See also [texture types](http://sauerbraten.org/docs/editref.html#texture) and [shaders table](http://sauerbraten.org/docs/editref.html#setuniformparam).

-If you download new [PBR textures](https://learnopengl.com/PBR/Theory) from the web you need to convert them first to conventional textures:
+Unfortunately [PBR](https://en.wikipedia.org/wiki/Physically_based_rendering) and [GLTF](https://en.wikipedia.org/wiki/GlTF) is not supported by Tesseract and it is not foreseeable that this functionality will be added to the engine in the near future.
+This means that the import of modern assets (such as models/textures from sketchfab.com) is not straightforward plus even if the import works there is a quality loss.
+The 'advantage' is that without PBR the engine will run on old machines and/or support large maps - plus the file size of the textures are not as big as in AAA games.
+So, if you download new PBR textures from the web you need to convert them first to conventional textures:

 - COLOR + AO -> DIFFUSE
    - blend the COLOR texture with the AO texture using 'multiply' blending function